aghababa/Elementary-Python-Tutorial/README.md

 # Elementary-Python-Tutorial

-This is a repository for a basic Python Colab Tutorial needed for course "Mathematical Foundation of Data Analyssi" taught by professor Jeff Phillips in School of Computaing at University of Utah.
+This is a repository for a basic Python Colab Tutorial, prepared by Hasan Pourmahmood, needed for course "Mathematical Foundation of Data Analyssi" taught by professor Jeff Phillips in School of Computaing at University of Utah.

 The link for YouTube video will be added here ...